caltechlibrary/cold/presentations/presentation1.md

 - Simple curation of metadata object lists
 - Act as a data source for <https://feeds.library.caltech.edu> (feeds is our public API)
 - Provide an ability to easily manage vocabularies (work in progress)
-- Be easy for other developers to maintian and enhance
+- Be easy for other developers to maintain and enhance
 - Must integrate with campus Single Sign On for access control

 # Project status